 Project summary:

-Mindfulness (Gotnik et al, 2015; Rouleau et al, 2015)) and exercise (Battaglini et al, 2014; Cormie et al, 2014) have been shown to have a positive impact on people with cancer’s health and wellbeing.
+Mindfulness (Gotnik et al, 2015; Rouleau et al, 2015) and exercise (Battaglini et al, 2014; Cormie et al, 2014) have been shown to have a positive impact on people with cancer’s health and wellbeing.
 This study aims to compare mindfulness with exercise in people who are having or have completed their treatment.
 Traditionally mindfulness and exercise studies have involved 2-5 hours per week of structured classes with expectations to do significant amounts of daily home practice (e.g. 45 minutes of formal mindfulness practice daily).
 This pilot study aims to test the feasibility of whether people during and after cancer treatment wish to, and are able to, attend a 6 weekly one hour group programme with daily homework of either 10 or 15 minutes of formal practice.
 We wish to investigate whether smaller ‘dose’ of exercise and/or mindfulness is feasible, acceptable and as effective in this population.

 People attending St Georges Cancer Care the Glasson Centre (SGCCC) will be offered the opportunity to take part in 6 weeks of either exercise or mindfulness weekly sessions provided they are medically cleared as fit to participate.
 Once patients have given informed consent, they will be randomised to a 6 week group of mindfulness, exercise or to treatment as usual.
 Treatment as usual participants will be then randomised to either of the intervention groups following a six week wait period.
 Participants will complete a range of assessments on exercise, mindfulness and psychosocial symptoms at baseline, 3 and 6 weeks (end-treatment) and at 6-month follow-up.
 The study recruitment period will run over approximately 12 months to allow for group sizes large enough for statistical analysis.
 Our hypotheses are 1) Mindfulness and exercise have a positive effect on a range of psychosocial and physical symptoms compared to the waitlist group; 2) shorter classes and homework expectations are feasible for this population;3) that “lower dose” mindfulness and exercise groups will be as effective as traditional larger dose interventions; 4) that these positive effects will be maintained over 6 months follow-up and 5) that patients currently receiving cancer treatments will benefit from the mindfulness and/or exercise intervention to a similar extent as those post- cancer treatment.